karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 ## Architecture Style

-According to the TOP 3 driving characteristics and TOP 2 implicit characteristics:
+According to the TOP 3 driving characteristics and TOP 2 implicit characteristics*:

 - cost (feasability)*
 - maintainability*